kubernetes-sigs/gateway-api-inference-extension/docs/proposals/005-prefix-cache-aware-routing-proposal/README.md

 # Prefix Cache Aware Routing

-## Background
+## Overview

-Prefix caching is a well-known technique in LLM inference to save duplicate tensor computation for prompts with the same prefixes, and is available in many model servers, as well as inference frameworks.
+Prefix caching is a well-known technique in LLM inference to save duplicate tensor computation for prompts with the same prefix tokens, and is available in many model servers or model as a service providers.
+Leveraging prefix caching can significantly boost system performance, especially the time to first token (TTFT).
+Given that EPP has a global view of requests and model servers in the `InferencePool`, it can schedule requests intelligently to maximize the global prefix cache hit rate.

+### Goals

+Implement a prefix aware scheduling algorithm on EPP to maximize the cache hit rate on the model servers.

+### Non-goals

+* Change how model server manages prefix caches, or add any prefix cache APIs.
+* Coordinate cache beyond accelerator HBM cache, such as remote caches.

+## Existing Solutions

 [vLLM](https://docs.vllm.ai/en/latest/features/automatic_prefix_caching.html) has the automatic prefix cache (APC) feature by caching in the accelerator HBM, and uses an LRU cache eviction strategy.